 Students accessing driver safety course

-If you are a student (graduate sudent, student worker or a student given permission to drive for the University) and need to take driver safety, you will need to apply for a temporary account application, which will grant you access to Cornerstone to obtain the required training.
+If you are a student (graduate sudent, student worker or an undergraduate student given permission to drive for the University) and need to take driver safety, you will need to apply for a temporary account application, which will grant you access to Cornerstone to obtain the required training.
 Access the Temporary Account Application form.

 Complete the authorization form

 The authorization form is a pop-up that appears upon completion of the training.
 You must select to "always allow" pop-ups when propmted before the form will appear on your screen.
 Submit the completed form and mark the section as complete.
 Many employees have had issues completing the form.
 Check to ensure you have properly completed the form portion of the class.

 After completion, your DA2054 form will be sent to the safety office and your ODR (Official Driving Record) will be requested and reviewed.
 Upon returen of the ODR, your form will be approved, if it meets the states requirements.
 This approved form can be found in Cornerstone in the home section in the "Universal Profile" under the "snapshot" icon.

 Driving on "Black Ice"- which simply refers to transparant ice on a roadway or dark pavement, can be extremely dangerous.
 Although rare in the United States, it is more common in the areas of the south because of the wintery weather mixes that we get here in the more humid climates.
 For more information on how to safely navigate driving in these conditions, please refer to Driving Safely in Black Ice. and the Facts Sheet on Black Ice Safety .